 Here are the 8 rules to be aware of…

 This is a pretty easy rule to follow.
 It’s actually more of a perk and tax advantage than a rule.

 With an HSA, as we’ve stated, you don’t have to pay taxes on the money you contribute to this account.

 Is this a list of rules or benefits?!

 Another rule and perk of HSAs is that you can use your money without paying taxes (as long as it’s used to pay qualified medical expenses).
 The earnings and interest from this account are not taxed.

 Rule 3: Money rolls over

-Another rule for HSAs (which is not true for FSAs) is that your money stays with you year after year.
-There is no pressure to use your funds in one year, because it will simply rollover the next year and be available for you to use.
+Another rule for HSAs (which is not true for a flexible spending account, or FSA) is that your money stays with you year after year.
+There is no pressure to use your HSA in your current plan year because your HSA funds roll over to the next year and will be available for you to use then.

 Even if you change or leave companies, your HSA will stay with you.

 This makes health savings accounts a great long term saving tool.